aisamanra/dmesktop/README.md

 The `dmesktop` program is in many ways like `dmenu_run`, but it draws the list of programs to select from using the [XDG Desktop Entry specification](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html) instead of just using applications on the `$PATH` (which includes non-graphical programs you might not need to start via such a menu, like `ls` or `sed`).

+Because of slight annoyances with the startup time of Python 3, and also because of wanting some richer reuable components, `dmesktop` is being rewritten in Rust.

-The `dmesktop` script requires Python 3.6 or greater, and hasn't been tested on any machine but my own.
+The previous `dmesktop` script requires Python 3.6 or greater, and hasn't been tested on any machine but my own.

 # Known Alternatives